It is an exciting time to join Mission Neighborhood Centers, Inc. (MNC)!

 - Check temperature of food delivery, log temperature and follow procedure for heating and storage of food according to MNC’s policies and procedures.

 - Carries out Health & Safety Checklist; corrects and identifies deficiencies.
 Perform minor repairs and maintenance in classroom, as needed.
-Report major repairs to the Site Supervisor / Master Teacher.
+Report major repairs to the Site Supervisor.

 Education: Require a High School Diploma or GED; must be enrolled in college education working towards an AA degree in Early Childhood Development, ESL and/or General Education in accordance with an individualized Staff Development Plan developed with the Education Mentor Coach.

 Experience: Must have a 16-hour certification in training and experience in the principles of child health, safety and nutrition.
-In addition, must have experience in preschool setting and meets the California Community Care Licensing requirements, including 6 ECE Units including core course as listed on the Child Development Permit Matrix.
+In addition, must have experience in preschool setting and meets the California Community Care Licensing requirements, including 6 ECE Units Infant/Toddler and additional ECE Units in core course as listed on the Child Development Permit Matrix.
 Current or Previous Head Start Parent, preferred.

 - State of California Child Development Assistant Teacher Level Permit